-In the beginning, Bethlehem House provided older men with a place to sleep overnight.
-The doors opened at five O’clock each night, residents were given a towel and pyjamas, and they had to leave by eight O’clock the next morning.
 The assumption was that the men who used the service were only temporarily experiencing homelessness.
-It soon became clear that the men had complex needs, including Post Traumatic Stress Disorder, mental health challenges, and permanent experiencing of homelessness.
-As a result of identifying these issues – and the introduction of the Homeless Persons Assistance Act, 1974 – the government provided assistance so that Bethlehem House could offer additional daytime support.
+It soon became clear that the men had complex needs including Post Traumatic Stress Disorder, mental health challenges and a more permanent experience of homelessness.
+As a result of identifying these issues and the introduction of the Homeless Persons Assistance Act 1974, the government provided assistance so that Bethlehem House could offer additional daytime support.

 The Dominican Sisters assisted Bethlehem House by providing spiritual support and hard work.
-This determination helped to save Bethlehem house from closure in 1981, when finances could not keep pace with demand.
+This determination helped to save Bethlehem House from closure in 1981, when finances could not keep pace with demand.

 Our Mission